-So right from the runway, here comes everything you need to know for the top things to do in Siargao Island.
-From the surf to the places to eat we cover the tropical island to the max with our Siargao tourist spots guide.
+From the surf, to the best places to eat, we cover the tropical island to the max with our Siargao tourist spots guide and best things to do in Siargao.

-Siargao Tourist Spots – Things To Do In Siargao
+Siargao Tourist Spots – 7 Best Things To Do In Siargao

 If you’re into surfing or just chilling out, Cloud 9 Siargao is the place to be.
 Being one of the top Siargao tourist spots, it’s swamped with cool restaurants (vegan and non-vegan) and some unique local clothing brands.
 You’ll definitely be able to spend a day or two here.